SanjinKurelic/MeetingInfoDatabase/README.md

 ### Installing

 Install Visual Studio (include .NET Framework) and NuGet CLI with default options.
-While installing SQL Server create **sa** user with the following values:
+While installing SQL Server create **"sa"** user with the following values:

 database username: **sa**<br>
 database password: **SQL**

-**Note:** It is discouraged to use **sa** account for application-database connection, so it is preferable to create the new user for this project.
+**Note:** It is discouraged to use **"sa"** account for application-database connection, so it is preferable to create the new user for this project.
 If you create different user, you need to **change connection strings** in the projects mentioned above and in *MeetingInfoDatabaseTest* project:

  ```
  MeetingInfoDatabase > MeetingInfoDatabaseTest > TestConfiguration [class] > ConnectionString [field]